 Enclose the area covered by the crown of the mother tree and apply compost in it.
 Allow the ripe fruits to fall.
 In two years, the seeds of fallen will germinate.

-It’s quite difficult to propagate batwan, no wonder you can’t just grow it from the fruit you buy from the market.
-I’m glad my friend SB Lito Malabor of Isabela gave me batuan seedlings.
+It’s quite difficult to propagate batwan, some say it takes as long as 6 months to 2 years to germinate.
+No wonder you can’t just grow it from the fruit you buy from the market.
+I’m glad a friend from Isabela gave me batuan seedlings.
 Apparently, it is being propagated in their municipality.
 If you want to impress plant-loving friends, try to give them batuan seedlings.
 I gave the other two of my seedlings to friends who were just as happy as I was in receiving the seedlings.
 We can now sit back and wait for perhaps 5 to 7 years before we can reap the fruits from our batuan trees.
 Though it would also help to pray that our batwan plants are females since batuan is said to be dioecious.
 Only female batuan trees bear fruits while the flower of a male batwan tree will just fall off.
 You can also buy grafted batuan seedlings in garden shows which usually sells at P250 per seedling.

 I just love our local cuisine and to share this love for Ilonggo food, my husband and I gave grafted batuan seedlings to our guests in our wedding, among other local fruit trees.
 They don’t come cheap but we’d rather give something that bear fruit rather than trinkets that just gather dust.
 The seller was so happy he gave me several large pots of grafted batuan trees with fruits.